I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 When your power recliner mechanism fails, there is no guarantee you will be able to have it repaired or replaced.

-Although the better brands will try to help you, finding replacement parts for 5-year-old power reclining mechanisms can be extremely difficult.
+Although the better brands will try to help you, finding replacement parts for 5 to 10-year-old power reclining mechanisms can be extremely difficult, especially when the motors and mechanisms have been imported.

 What are the advantages of purchasing high-quality reclining furniture?